jochenw/ispm/README.md

 The ispm grew out of a customer project, in which we had to develop, and maintain, hundreds of IS projects, so-called packages.
 By using a properly configured ispm, you will be able to clone an IS project from your hard drive, build, and install it into your local development IS within seconds.

+Originally, the project was designed as a command line tool (with the intention to enable autoupdates, etc.) However, upon using an initial implementation, it turned out that the media disruption between Designer as the most important tool, and the command line was a problem.
+Besides, performance wasn't as good as expected, and a command line tool, that's only running on occasion, is not a good place for implementing a cache.
+So, the reimplementation as an Is package, seemed prudent.

+In what follows, we'll be using the terms WxIspm, and ispm, synonymously.

 [toc]

 ## Goals (What does it do?)